tolexo/aqua/README.md

 -  Simplicity & Modularity
    -  Aqua uses service controllers to define related endpoints in a module
-- Low learning curve (developer usability)
+- Low learning curve
 - High Configurability
    - configurations can be defined at 4 levels
      - at server level, programmatically (inherited by everything)
      - at service level, declaratively (inherited by all api's in that service)
-     - service level, programmatically)
+     - service level (programmatically)
      - api or end point level, declaratively (applies to that particular service only)
 - Easy versioning
 	- declaratively specify the version of an api
 	- support multiple versions by
-	  - defining it at the service controller level (inherited by all internal endpoints)
+	  - defining versions at service controller level (inherited by all internal endpoints)
 	  - configuring different end points within a service controller to have different versions
 - Preference for json (over xml)
 - Developers (can & should) focus on high/object level data structures